Robert Ashton (historian)

-Professor Robert 'Bob' Ashton, FRHistS (21 July 1924 – 9 February 2013) was a British historian specialising in early modern England.
+Robert 'Bob' Ashton, FRHistS (21 July 1924 – 9 February 2013) was a British historian specialising in early modern England.
 A leading authority on the House of Stuart, he was Professor of English history at the University of East Anglia.
 In addition, at various points in his academic career, he lectured at the University of Nottingham, University of California, Berkeley, and the University of Oxford.

 Early life

 Ashton was born on 21 July 1924.
 He was educated at Magdalen College School, Oxford, an all boys private school in Oxford.
 He joined the Royal Air Force in 1943.
 After the end of World War II, he left the RAF in 1946.
 He attended University College, Southampton the predecessor to the University of Southampton.
 He graduated with a first class Bachelor of Arts (BA) in History.
 He went on to study at the London School of Economics under R. H. Tawney.
 His doctoral thesis was on the subject of the early Stuart Monarchs.